 If Congress agrees, a would be part of the health overhaul legislation that lawmakers want to put on President Barack Obama‘s desk later this year.

 Senators on the Finance Committee on Thursday are weighing several designs for a public plan.
 They also will be given the option of having no public plan at all.

 That last option is the outcome the insurance industry is hoping for.

-Two of the designs that senators will consider call for a plan that’s like Medicare, except it would pay doctors and hospitals a little more generously.
+Two of the designs that senators will consider call for a plan that’s like Medicare, except it would pay a little more generously.
 In one version, the public plan would be run directly by the government.
 The alternative would be to have it administered by regional middlemen under contract to the government.

 A third idea would leave it up to each state to set up and run their own public insurance plans.

 A fourth option, promoted by Sen. Charles Schumer, D-N.Y., would try to address concerns about unfair competition from a public plan.

 Schumer’s proposal would require the public plan to be financed by premiums, not tax dollars.
 It would have to follow the same solvency rules as , maintaining a reserve fund to cover liabilities.
 Doctors and hospitals would be free to participate in the plan, or opt out.
 And the public plan would have to operate under the same consumer protection rules as private insurers.